Man United news: Solskjaer reveals Lukaku is a doubt to face Wolves | Goal.com

-Solskjaer reveals Lukaku is an injury doubt for FA Cup quarterfinal against Wolves
+Lukaku an injury doubt for Wolves FA Cup tie as Lingard returns to training

 Romelu Lukaku is an injury doubt for Manchester United's trip to Wolves in the FA Cup quarterfinals this weekend, according to Ole Gunnar Solskjaer.